 Yes, the recognition is much appreciated.
 We also appreciate that it will inspire us to continue to rock the expectations of our partners going forward.

-Cool Choices & Wisconsin Sustainable Business Council Announce Strategic Partnership
+Cool Choices and Wisconsin Sustainable Business Council Announce Strategic Partnership

 Madison, WI – July 22, 2013 – Cool Choices and the Wisconsin Sustainable Business Council, two leaders in promoting sustainable business practices, have established a formal partnership to streamline operations, leverage expertise and increase stakeholder value.
 Cool Choices, a nonprofit promoting environmentally sustainable practices, has previously partnered with the Wisconsin Sustainable Business Council on the Council’s annual business-to-business sustainability conference and their annual state sustainability report.
 The Council, an organization serving Wisconsin businesses, was established in 2008 and runs the Green Masters Program in addition to the annual conference.